Crafty Cookbook

 Inside Roll

-• ~2 tbsp cream cheese adjust to personal preference
+• ~2 tablespoon cream cheese adjust to personal preference, I use whipped cream cheese

 Instructions